Ricky Seals-Jones Player Prop Bets for NFL Week 7 | Washington vs. Green Bay 10/24/2021

 - So far this season, 9.8% of the 204 passes thrown by his team have gone Seals-Jones' way.

-- With five targets in the red zone this season, Seals-Jones has been on the receiving end of 31.2% of his team's 16 red zone pass attempts.
+- Seals-Jones has seen the ball thrown his way five times in the red zone this season, 31.2% of his team's 16 red zone pass attempts.

 - The Football Team have run 57.0% passing plays and 43.0% rushing plays this season.
 They rank 20th in the NFL in scoring.